Jimcumming/yulife-test/RECOMMENDATIONS.md

 * rollback if error detected.

 ### Infrastructure
+It's recommended practice to pin the versions of your providers.

 Ideally build process should make use of immutable tags.
 Makes it easier to roll back to specific versions if image tags are immutable.
 If tags can be overwritten you can't trust previous tags to have not changed.

 EC2 Execution role doesn't really need `AmazonEC2ContainerRegistryFullAccess` it's only pulling images, so `AmazonEC2ContainerRegistryReadOnly` should do